 by Jon N. Hall 12/20/16

-The first movie that I ever really “studied” was Alfred Hitchcock’s seminal 1958 masterpiece Vertigo.
-It was the mid-1980s and I had just read a review of the film by James Loutzenhiser, a Kansas City psychiatrist who moonlighted as a movie critic.
+(WARNING: here lie embedded videos.) • The first movie that I ever really studied is now regarded by some film critics as the “greatest film of all time.”
+I discovered it in the mid-1980s after reading a review by James Loutzenhiser, a Kansas City psychiatrist who moonlighted as a movie critic.
 The review was intriguing enough that I drove out to Watts Mill to screen the thing at the dollar cinema.
 And there, in that darkened low-rent little theatre began my long and unwholesome fixation with Madeleine Elster.

-With that first screening I knew I had found something special.
-And soon after Vertigo ran on cable, so I taped it.
-That allowed me to screen it over and over again until deep engrams were burnt into my young brain, leaving it permanently etched with Mr. Hitchcock’s obsessions.
+With that first screening, I knew I had found something special.
+And soon after, the film ran on cable, so I taped it.
+That allowed me to screen it over and over again, until deep engrams were burnt into my young brain, leaving it permanently etched with the director’s dark obsessions.

-Regardless of what one thinks of Hitchcock, true cineastes will love Jones’s film; here’s a fair review.
-I quite enjoyed his look at Hitch’s early work.
+Regardless of what one thinks of Hitchcock, true cineastes will love Jones’s film.
 Having started in the Silent Era, Sir Alfred understood the impact of images better than directors who started after the talkies were introduced.
-The images from his early career in Britain can be startling.
-I especially appreciated the clip of the kidnapping scene in The Man Who Knew Too Much (1934 version), which presaged Cocteau.
-Jones was wise to employ Jeremiah Bornfield, whose fine score is especially effective in the film’s opening sequence: the camera zooms in on Sylvia Sidney in a scene from Sabotage (1936) that had no music.
+The images from his early career in Britain can be startling, such as the clip of the kidnapping scene in the 1934 version of The Man Who Knew Too Much, which presaged Cocteau.

-Jones’s new documentary is based in part on the 1966 book by François Truffaut with the very same title, which is still available in revised form with the new title Hitchcock.
+Jones’s documentary is based in part on the 1966 book by François Truffaut with the very same title, which is still available in revised form with the new title Hitchcock.
 One can also survey some of the book at Google Books.
-Truffaut’s book is about an interview he conducted with Hitch, and it became a bible for filmmakers.
-Jones’s documentary contains clips of the filming of that interview as well as clips of its own interviews of today’s directors and what they think of the Master of Suspense.
+Truffaut’s book, which became something of a bible for filmmakers, is about an interview he conducted with Hitch.
+Jones’s documentary contains clips of the filming of that interview as well as clips of his own interviews of today’s movie directors about what they think of the Master of Suspense.

 With the possible exception of Psycho, Jones spends more time on Vertigo than any of Hitch’s other films.
 I’ll let you discover what Jones’s interviewees had to say, but allow me to quote one, director James Gray: “I think Kim Novak coming out of the bathroom is the single greatest moment in the history of movies.”